cotrin8672/kyme.nvim/README.md

 The current built-in providers are `mise` as a source, `snacks.nvim` as a picker, and `toggleterm.nvim` as a runner.

+Kyme keeps a small execution registry so background tasks can be listed, opened, and stopped through picker providers.
+Error parsing, quickfix integration, and richer status UI are still left outside the core runner flow.

 ## Requirements

 - Neovim 0.10+